Operated by: Planned Parenthood Advocates for DC, Maryland & NoVa

 There are other planned giving options that can provide you with payments for the rest of your life, with the remaining funds passing to Planned Parenthood.
 These gift options include charitable gift annuities, charitable remainder trusts, and pooled income fund donations.
 To learn more about how these options can benefit you, please contact us.

-Tennessee Advocates for Planned Parenthood is pleased to recognize the men and women who are providing for the future of family planning and reproductive rights through their estate plans.
+Planned Parenthood Advocates for DC, Maryland & NoVa is pleased to recognize the men and women who are providing for the future of family planning and reproductive rights through their estate plans.
 After informing us of your plans, we will extend an invitation into our recognition society, whose members are listed in our annual report and invited to special events each year.